pdishant5/LDPC_Decoding/README.md

 To get the accurate result, we have performed Monte Carlo simulations over the experiment and final expected probability has been calculated.

 # Contents:
-Hard Decision Decoding MATLAB code
+Hard Decision Decoding MATLAB code.
-Soft Decision Decoding MATLAB code
+Soft Decision Decoding MATLAB code.
-Hard Decision Decoding Results
+Hard Decision Decoding Results.
-Soft Decision Decoding Results
+Soft Decision Decoding Results.
-Two large matrices to check the working of the code (NR_1_5_352 and NR_2_6_52) One dummy 9 x 12 H-matrix
+Two large matrices to check the working of the code (NR_1_5_352 and NR_2_6_52).
+One dummy 9 x 12 H-matrix.
-Bit error probability simulations for both hard and soft decision decoding
+Bit error probability simulations for both hard and soft decision decoding.

 # DSA- concepts used
-Graph Traversal
+Graph Traversal.
-Hash/Unordered map
+Hash/Unordered map.